samblouir/FFT_for_Alpa_Jax/README.md

 Sequences of length >=16,384 may hang indefinitely on compile

 While the average FFT/RFFT and IFFT/IRFFT error is less than 2% in the included testing, a rare divergence with Jax's FFT functions may result with very long sequences where at least one value in the returned array may be off by ~25%+.
+For what it's worth, my models are training fine using these rfft/irfft functions.

 Unit testing must be made more thorough:
 ["To verify the correctness of an FFT implementation, rigorous guarantees can be obtained in O(N log N) time by a simple procedure checking the linearity, impulse-response, and time-shift properties of the transform on random inputs (Ergün, 1995)."](https://en.wikipedia.org/wiki/Fast_Fourier_transform#Computational_issues:~:text=To%20verify%20the%20correctness%20of%20an%20FFT%20implementation%2C%20rigorous%20guarantees%20can%20be%20obtained%20in%20O(N%C2%A0log%C2%A0N)%20time%20by%20a%20simple%20procedure%20checking%20the%20linearity%2C%20impulse%2Dresponse%2C%20and%20time%2Dshift%20properties%20of%20the%20transform%20on%20random%20inputs%20(Erg%C3%BCn%2C%201995).%5B39%5D)